 “Shit…” I said to myself quietly, breathing deeply and trying to slow my suddenly racing heart.
 “Man, you scared me!
 Sorry, I completely missed that you were sitting there”.
 I took a step towards her.
-“Are you ok?”
-She had long, dark hair that seemed to be wet, it hung down over the side of her face, hiding her features.
-She was wearing a simple white dress that ended at her knees, and I could see through gaps in the concrete railing that she had bare feet .
+“Are you okay?”
+She had long, dark hair that seemed to wet.
+It hung down over the side of her face, hiding her features.
+She was wearing a simple white dress that ended at her knees, and I could see through gaps in the concrete railing that she had bare feet.
 Her hands were resting on the rail she was sitting on, and they too seemed to be damp, putting some moisture onto the concrete they were placed on.
 I couldn’t see her face because of the hair, but her shoulders were hunched forwards, and seemed to be shaking slightly; as if she was holding back tears.
-I couldn’t see her face to tell for sure if she was young or older, She had a slim build, I figured she was in her mid-20s at the most.
+I couldn’t see her face to tell for sure if she was young or older.
+I could tell she had a slim build, however, and I figured she was in her mid-20s at the most.

 I stood there for a second, completely dumbfounded.
 Then I heard a splash from the river below, and it snapped me out of my stupor.
 “Jesus!”
 I exclaimed, throwing off my satchel, and running towards the edge of the bridge.
 I looked over the edge towards the water, but I couldn’t see the girl, she must have gone under already.
 Placing both hands on the guardrail, I vaulted over it and plunged into the water below.